Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Which Printer Brand Is Right for Me?

-Xerox and Canon are two of the top brands in the industry for a reason: Both have a variety of quality, sturdy machines for a wide array of workgroups that generally receive positive reviews from customers.
+Xerox and Canon are two of the top brands in the industry for a reason: Both offer a variety of quality, sturdy machines for a wide array of workgroups and generally receive positive customer reviews.

 Xerox has more customization options, especially when it comes to applications, while Canon has specific platforms, such as Laserfiche and Uniflow, that come standard with their machines.

-Our years in the industry have led us to conclude that the right brand for you will entirely depend on your situation, and what you require in an office printer/copier.
+Our years in the industry have taught us that the right brand for you will entirely depend on your situation and what you require in an office printer/copier.

-Because of our insistence on maintaining neutrality and objectivity, we’re not going to say Xerox is the better brand because that will not always be the case.
-It’s up to you to decide which brand you want to go with.
+Because of our insistence on maintaining neutrality and objectivity, we won’t always say Xerox is the better brand.
+It’s up to you to decide which brand you want to use.

-We’ve covered only two of the major manufacturers that make up the printer industry; there are many other competing brands that might be a better fit for you.
+We’ve covered only two of the major printer manufacturers; there are many other competing brands that might be a better fit for you.

-Read our blog comparing Xerox with another printer manufacturing giant, Brother, to see a different brand comparison as you look to purchase your next machine.
+Read our other brand comparison blogs as you look to purchase your next machine.